Read on below to learn more about the AMCAS application and what you need to include and avoid to ace it.

-The AMCAS medical school application will ask for a transcript for every post-secondary institution you have attended regardless of if you earned the credit.
+The AMCAS med school application will ask for a transcript for every post-secondary institution you have attended regardless of if you earned the credit.
 You will enter what courses you studied, when you completed them, and the grades you received.
 AMCAS accepts both electronic and paper transcripts.

-In this section, you will get to list 15 different extracurricular activities that will define your persona outside of the classroom during your time as an undergraduate student.
-For each activity, the AMCAS medical school application will ask for a contact’s information to confirm the information on the application or to address any questions or concerns.
-You must also list the total number of hours you spent on the experience, and when the experience started and ended.
+In the AMCAS Work and Activities section, you will get to list 15 different extracurricular activities that will define your persona outside of the classroom during your time as an undergraduate student.
+For each activity, the AMCAS medical school application will ask for a contact’s information to confirm the application’s information or address any questions or concerns.
+You must also list the total number of hours you spent on the experience and when the experience started and ended.

 There are three types of letters of recommendation:

 In this section, you will enter all the medical schools for which you want to apply.
-There are 6 types of programs:
+There are six types of programs:

-To avoid formatting issues, the AAMC recommends typing your letter directly into the AMCAS application rather than copy and pasting it from another word processor.
 You can use a text-only program like Microsoft Notepad and copy and paste your text into the application if you prefer.
-Formatted text can cause problems in the application, and you will be unable to edit once it is submitted.
+Formatted text can cause problems in the application, and you will be unable to edit it once it is submitted.

 In the final section of the application, the AAMC will automatically input your MCAT score if you have received it.
 If you haven’t received it yet, you can list any future dates you have booked so that they are aware.

 Always be sure to proofread your application.
 Small errors and typos will come across as careless and won’t impress medical school admissions committees.
-To be extra careful, have others proofread your application to make sure everything lines up and is error-free.
+Have others proofread your application to make sure everything lines up and is error-free to be extra careful.

 You may have achievements from high school about which you want to talk.
 While they may be important to you, it is better to go with more recent accomplishments and experiences in your application.

-It is a good idea for similar and less important activities to be grouped instead of using up space on the application.
+It is good to group similar and less important activities instead of using up space on the application.
 For example, if you shadowed three different doctors, there’s no need to list it as three separate activities.
 This will save you space in case you need it.

 If you have not yet experienced it, leave it out.
 Only include activities and work that are recent and relevant.

 As many of you may know, getting into medical school is about more than just getting a high GPA and MCAT score.
-It would help if you were a well-rounded individual with the qualities and experience that will convince a committee of professionals that you will thrive in medicine.
+It would help if you were a well-rounded individual with the qualities and experience to convince a committee of professionals you will thrive in medicine.

 Although it is not required to be involved with academic research, it is a valuable experience to have.
 Being involved in research shows that you are committed to the educational process and take the initiative in your learning.

-Studying or volunteering abroad are great experiences to have and will look good on your application.
+Studying or volunteering abroad are great experiences and will look good on your application.
 These trips studying or volunteering abroad develop empathy, perspective, and an understanding of different cultures.

 Tutoring or teaching are great experiences to have.
-When you teach, you reinforce what you already know and build your communication skills by explaining what you know to others.
+You reinforce what you already know and build your communication skills by explaining what you know to others when you teach.

 The Early Decision Program (EDP) has a deadline of the start of August.
 If the start of August falls on a weekend, then it will be the next business day.
 All other deadlines are set by the school and are usually between August and December.
 You must submit your application no later than 11:59 pm E.T. on the deadline.